imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 We will also make sure, and elaborate on, to represent as closely as possible the scope of execution to that which is proper to the EVM/eWASM functioning within an operating Ethereum node.

+A particular facet of this is the approach to garbage collection.
+We can continue to turn the garbage collector off and trigger manually outside of measured scope, as we did in Stage I, in case it is established, that this approach is "fair" for all OPCODEs, that is we miss out the impact of OPCODEs on garbage collection and impact of garbage collection on OPCODE computations evenly.
+Alternatively we can leave the garbage collection on by default and factor its impact into our analysis.

 #### Individual measurement vs entire program execution measurement

 The main question regarding the measurement of (CPU-bound) computational cost of instructions is, whether it is the individual instruction execution to be measured or an entire program execution, consisting of multiple instructions.